WWF Raw (2002 video game): Development

-During development, the game was originally called WWF Raw is War, but the title was changed after the WWF shortened the television show's title in October 2001 due to the end of Monday Night Wars.
-In Japan, a limited edition was released with a shirt and a figure of the Undertaker or "Hollywood" Hulk Hogan (who does not appear in the game).
+During development, the game was originally called WWF Raw is War, but the title was changed after the WWF shortened the television show's title in October 2001 due to the end of Monday Night War.
+In Japan, a limited edition was released with a shirt and a figure of The Undertaker or "Hollywood" Hulk Hogan (who does not appear in the game).

 Reception

 The game received "mixed or average reviews" on both platforms according to video game review aggregator Metacritic.
 In Japan, Famitsu gave the Xbox version an unfavorably low score of 10 out of 40.

+In its first week, the game sold the most units ever for a third-party Xbox game, second only to Halo.

 Sequel

 A sequel to the game, titled WWE Raw 2, was released in 2003 on the Xbox.